Inside the West’s Plans for Arctic War Against Russia

 Amid the groans, he flashed a smile and promised: “I got loads more Shakespeare funnies if you want them.”

-Moreton explained that the focus this year was on training the trainers and building towards an influx of men next year.
-“We’ve been the mountain, Arctic and extreme cold weather warfare specialists since, God knows, my father’s time and he would be an old man by now,” he said.
+Moreton explained that the focus this year was on training the trainers and building toward an influx of men next year.
+“We’ve been the mountain, Arctic and extreme cold-weather warfare specialists since, God knows, my father’s time and he would be an old man by now,” he said.
 “Russia is resurgent.
-We’re heading back towards the frequency, intensity and scale of deployment here as at the height of the Cold War.”
+We’re heading back toward the frequency, intensity, and scale of deployment here as at the height of the Cold War.”

 So, what has the West committed to?
 Both the U.S. and the U.K. have said they will publish full Arctic strategies in the coming months.